sundarnagarajan/rdp-thinbook-linux/README.md

 The RDP Thinbook is a new ultra-portable laptop produced by RDP Workstations Pvt.
 Ltd. in India.
 It is marketed as India's most affordable laptop, and is sold for around US$ 140 - 160 (when you choose the option of buying it without Windows installed).

+# Open issues

+All the FN-Fx keys are **detected**, and out of the box after a fresh boot (or in live session) work perfectly - see below. **However**, sometimes, **some** of the keys - in particular F3 (Volume down), F4 (Volume Up), F5: Mute/Unmute stop working.
+This could manifest as one or more of the following:
+- Key appears to work and produces OSD, but has no effect
+- Key does not produce OSD or have any effect, but can be key combination can be detected under System --> Preferences --> Hardware --> Keyboard Shortcuts (in Ubuntu Mate) as a candidate for a key binding - often appearing as something like ```Mod4 + XF86AudioLowerVolume``` rather than ```XF86AudioLowerVolume```.
+See [media_keys](media_keys.md) for some solutions explored.
+However, the actual problem is probably something related to suspend / resume or internals of mate-settings-daemon.

 # EVERYTHING on this laptop works perfectly in Linux

 It has [impressive specs](http://www.rdp.in/thinbook/technical-features.html):